 Fees aren’t the only key consideration for ETF investors, but it’s an easy thing to do.
 To understand if the ETF you’re looking at is too costly, compare it with other ETFs from the same sector, and against the industry average.
 For example, the average management fee (MER) across all of the ETFs covered by the Best ETFs Australia team was 0.51%, which is $10.20 per $2,000 invested.
 Keep in mind that small changes in the fees paid can make a big difference after 10 or 20 years.
 You should read the IHHY Product Disclosure Statement (PDS), available on the ETF issuer’s website, because it will detail the fees, tax implications and the latest information.

 You can get a copy of our free investment review when click here to see the IHHY ETF report.

-VanEck, the ETF issuer, charges a yearly management fee of 0.43% for the REIT ETF.
-Meaning, if you invested $2,000 for a full 12-month period you could expect to pay a base management fee of around $8.60.
+BetaShares, the ETF issuer, charges a yearly management fee of 0.0057 for the RBTZ ETF.
+Meaning, if you invest $2,000 for a full year from now you can expect to pay a management fee of around $11.40.

-Get the full REIT review available on our website by clicking this link to access our report.
+Get the full RBTZ review available on our website by clicking this link to access our report.